abhijithrb/SeizurePrediction/README.md

 # SeizurePrediction

 This project uses a CNN + LSTM architecture to predict seizure from EEG data.
 It classifies the data as preictal(label = 1) or interictal (label = 0 ).
+The data used for this project was provided by https://www.epilepsyecosystem.org/.
 Ths project has 2 parts:

 1) Preprocessing: